The tower and Ucanha bridge is a unique jewel of the National Heritage.

-The bridge worked well with the respective payment, practice only came to be abolished in the reign of D. Manuel I , in the year 1504.
+The bridge worked with the respective payment, practice only came to be abolished in the reign of D. Manuel I , in the year 1504.

 1-defensive, now that protected the entrance to the monastic couto;

-2- symbolic, it was a clear demonstration of the feudal power of the abbots Salzedas; and
+2- symbolic, it was a clear demonstration of the feudal power of the abbots Salzedas;

 3- economic, it allowed the efficient toll collection rights.
 It would not last long since the dawn of the sixteenth century, were extinct, by general determination of D. Manuel I, as I said, rights Toll.